 In this article, we look in-depth at how the immune system works and which role antibodies play in it.
-We then consider why immunoglobulins from the egg (IgY) might potentially be a powerful tool for supporting young animals immunologically, allowing producers to maintain young animals' health and to promote their performance.
+We then consider why egg proteins might potentially be a powerful tool for supporting young animals immunologically, allowing producers to maintain young animals' health and to promote their performance.

-How the immune system defends the

-body: three barriers
+How the immune system defends the body: three barriers